teslacool/SCA/README.md

 # Introduction
-This is code for ACL 2019 short paper:
+This repository contains the code used for soft contextual data augmentation proposed in ACL 2019 short paper, Soft Contextual Data Augmentation for Neural Machine Translation, originally forked from
+[fairseq](https://github.com/pytorch/fairseq).
+If you use this code or our results in your research, we'd appreciate it if you cite our paper:
 ```
-@inproceedings{jinhua2019soft,
+@inproceedings{zhu2019soft,
   title={Soft Contextual Data Augmentation for Neural Machine Translation},
-  author={Zhu, Jinhua and Gao, Fei and Wu, Lijun and Qin, Tao and Zhou, Wengang and Cheng, Xueqi and Liu, Tie-Yan},
+  author={Zhu, Jinhua and Gao, Fei and Wu, Lijun and Xia, Yingce and Qin, Tao and Zhou, Wengang and Cheng, Xueqi and Liu, Tie-Yan},
-  booktitle={Proceedings of the 57th Annual Meeting of the Association for Computational Linguistics (ACL)},
+  booktitle={ACL 2019},
   year={2019}
 }
 ```